-Margaret (Peggi) Einhorn, MBA, chief financial officer and treasurer of the Robert Wood Johnson Foundation, was drawn to the Foundation because of its commitment to improving the health and health care of all Americans.
+Margaret (Peggi) Einhorn, MBA, chief financial officer and treasurer, is honored to play a role in the Foundation’s work to build a Culture of Health that will enable all to live longer, healthier lives now and for generations to come.
 With an extensive background in finance, as well as strategic and business planning, Einhorn ensures that RWJF fulfills its financial obligations as a private, tax-exempt foundation, and is a good steward of the private resources entrusted to it in the public’s interest.
 Einhorn is a former senior vice president of J.P.
 Morgan Chase in New York City, where she worked in a broad range of financial roles over 24 years.
 At RWJF, she brings experience from the for-profit sector to help the Foundation meet its financial and organizational goals.
 Einhorn’s areas of responsibility include: payout planning, accounting, resource allocation, and financial support to the Foundation’s program areas.
-In addition, Einhorn participates in the Foundation’s Impact Capital Initiative.
+In addition, Einhorn participates in the Foundation’s impact capital efforts.

 Before joining the Foundation in 2004, Einhorn held a range of senior roles in global finance, including work in business planning, investor relations, corporate treasury, and financial operations.
-Long active in civic affairs, she is the former chairwoman of the Board of The Brooklyn Children’s Museum, the world’s first museum for children, and is currently a trustee and chair of its Strategic Planning Committee.
-She also was a 1999 recipient of a David Rockefeller Fellowship from the New York City Partnership, allowing her to join with twelve other executives in examining key issues in the private, public and not-for-profit sectors of New York City.
+She is a long-time trustee of the Brooklyn Children’s Museum, the world’s first museum for children, and a former chairwoman of its Board.
+She also was a 1999 recipient of a David Rockefeller Fellowship from the New York City Partnership, allowing her to join with 12 other executives in examining key issues in the private, public, and not-for-profit sectors of New York City.